 But how should you start Travis picking for the first time?
 This lesson advises you to start with the open C chord.
 Practice playing quarter notes on the A string.
-Because your fretting hand is holding down a C note on this string, your thumb is picking the root note of the chord.
+Because your fretting hand is holding down a C note on this string, your thumb is picking the chord’s root note.
 Work on playing at a steady pace and keeping all the notes at equal volume.

 Next, practice alternating picking two notes between the A string and the D string.
-This is the steady bassline that forms the backbeat of the Travis picking pattern.
-You can then add in a melody note –start by adding in the B string (when fretting the C chord, this string makes a C note).
+This steady bassline forms the backbeat of the Travis picking pattern.
+You can then add in a melody note — start by adding in the B string (when fretting the C chord, this string makes a C note).

-You can do this by “pinching” the B string and the D string as you move through your bassline.
-From there, you can add more notes as illustrated in the video tutorial.
+You can do this by “pinching” the B and D strings as you move through your bassline.
+You can add more notes from there, as illustrated in the video tutorial.
 Be patient with yourself, though — unless you’re an exceptionally fast learner, you likely won’t master this fingerpicking pattern overnight.

-This is a supremely useful picking pattern that’s well worth the time it takes to master.
+This supremely useful picking pattern is well worth the time it takes to master.
 There are plenty of variations on the Travis picking technique, so this is a pattern that can take you far.